 Several research coalitions are currently active, i.e., coalition coordinators have Identified small numbers of investigators whose published empirical work addresses a specific coalition research topic.
 Also, members of these coalitions are preparing book chapters that review empirical studies concerning a specific coalition research topic.

-Two research groups have submitted coalition proposals.
-While empirical studies have been completed in these areas, they are coalitions "to watch" as projects currently underway reach published fruition.
+One research group has recently submitted a coalition proposal.
+While very few empirical studies have been completed in these areas, they are coalitions "to watch" as projects currently underway reach published fruition.

 These Active and Emerging Research Coalitions are listed below and in a table that provides an overview of this structure.
 Each coalition has a separate website (maintained by the society) that that provides additional information about coalition coordinators, coalition members (and their publications), and relevant research resources.